prosekit/prosekit/.changeset/eighty-poets-destroy.md

 '@prosekit/vue': minor
 ---

-Refactor web components for improved performance and reduced size by removing dependency on Lit.
+Redesign editor web components without using Lit.
+This results in improved performance and a smaller bundled size.